10 At-Home Bodyweight Exercises You Can Do Anywhere

 Push-ups work your chest, back, core and arm muscles, particularly triceps.
 Be careful not to place your weight on your wrists as this can cause injury and strain.

-This exercise uses your body weight as resistance.
+This exercise uses your body weight as resistance for a powerful upper body workout.
 However, the move will require some sort of secure mechanism from which you can hang, such as a door frame, wall, or pull up bar.

-1. Using a firm forward grip, arms just past shoulder-width, grab ahold of the bar or frame overhead.
+- Using a firm forward grip, arms just past shoulder-width, grab a hold of the bar or frame overhead.

 Use a kipping swing or stand on a resistance band, tied to the top of the bar to help alleviate some of the weight and difficulty until you develop enough strength.